Visit Segesta – Hot Springs

 Segesta thermal baths

-Discover the natural spa
+A natural spa

 You can also feel that the proximity of the reeds and tamarisk has a great influence on the state of the atmosphere, as it has a great influence on the soil and the stream that runs a few metres away.
 This elegant vegetation has a calming effect on the mind.
 At the foot of the sulphur spring there is also a wall of travertine with coloured stripes, which forms an attractive contrast to this place rich in beauty.